Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Computation of Robust Domains of Attraction

 \subsection{Synthesizing Robust Domains of Attraction}

-In this subsection we first follow the procedure in \cite{grune2015} to characterize the maximal robust domain of uniform attraction $\mathcal{R}_0$ of system \eqref{sys1} as the strict one sub-level set of the viscosity solution to a generalized Zubov's partial differential equation, and then relax this partial differential equation to a semi-definite program for generating robust domains of attraction.
+In this subsection we first follow the procedure in \cite{grune2015} to characterize the maximal robust domain of uniform attraction $\mathcal{R}_0$ of system \eqref{sys1} as the strict one sub-level set of the viscosity solution to a generalized Zubov's partial differential equation, which is specific to state-constrained perturbed polynomial systems.
+Based on this Zubov type equation, we construct a semi-definite program for generating robust domains of attraction.